-The Hacker Who Reached Out First
+The Hacker Who Reached Out to a Food Delivery Startup First

 TL;DR